sanger-tol/genomeassembly/docs/output.md

 The standard assembly pipeline contains running <code>hifiasm</code> on the HiFi reads, purging the primary contigs with <code>purge_dups</code>, and scaffolding them up with <code>YaHS</code>.
 Optionally, if Illumina 10X data is provided, the purged contigs and haplotigs can be polished.

-In case of a diploid genome when HiFi and HiC data is coming from the same individual addtionally <code>hifiasm</code> can be run in HiC mode to produce a phased assembly.
-In that case the produced haplotypes are not purged but scaffolded up directly with <code>YaHS</code>.
+In case of a diploid genome when HiFi and HiC data come from the same individual an additional hifiasm run in HiC mode produces two balanced fully phased haplotypes.
+The haplotypes are not purged but scaffolded up directly with <code>YaHS</code>.

 Optionally, the organelles assembly can be triggered.
 The mitochondrion and (if relevant) plastid sequences are produced using <code>MitoHiFi</code> and <code>OATK</code>.